 Step-1: Open any web browser and go to this page.

 Here, you will find the latest version of PowerShell core suitable for your PC.
-If you are running a 64-bit Windows 10, you should download PowerShell-6.1.1-win-x64.msi and if 32-bit Windows 10 is your configuration, download PowerShell-6.1.1-win-x86.msi.
+If you are running a 64-bit Windows 11 or 10, you should download PowerShell-6.1.1-win-x64.msi and if 32-bit Windows 10 is your configuration, download PowerShell-6.1.1-win-x86.msi.

 Important – Version 6.1.1 is the latest release of Microsoft PowerShell Core.
 However, edition 6.2.0-preview is also available on the same webpage but it is a pre-release version and not suggested until you are an insider or developer.

-Install PowerShell Core on Windows 10
+Install PowerShell Core on Windows 11 or 10

 - Go to the location where PowerShell-6.1.1-win-x64.msi or PowerShell-6.1.1-win-x86.msi is saved after downloading.